The Staff at WSAH

 Nicole was born and raised near Wakaw, Saskatchewan and enjoyed her childhood years at their home at the lake.
 Growing up with many family pets, she developed a passion for animals at a very young age.
 Nicole’s family was involved in competitive dog sled racing when she was a young girl and she has naturally developed a love for the “Spitz” breeds.
-She is currently the very proud owner of Missy (Norwegian Elkhound) and Osce (Border Collie x American Eskimo).
+She is currently the very proud owner of 4 dogs: Missy (Norwegian Elkhound), Osce (Border Collie X American Eskimo), Ash (Husky) and Summit (Shepherd X) and 5 cats: Rebel, Mr. Mike, Baby Schmeller, Tom and Jerry.
 She also holds many fond memories of her puppy Daisy (Labrador Retriever) close to her heart.
 Nicole and Missy enjoy taking Nicole’s two nephews for dog sled rides during the winter months and Osce enjoys playing at the beach during the summer months.
 Nicole attended and recently graduated from Saskatchewan Polytechnic Institute as a Registered Veterinary Technologist.
-When Nicole is not working, she enjoys many outdoor activities, especially fishing, archery, and spending time with her dogs.
+When Nicole is not working, she enjoys many outdoor activities, especially fishing, archery, and spending time with her pets.

 Jackie Erb, RVT

 Jackie grew up on a farm in southern Saskatchewan, where she began taking care of numerous types of animals including horses, sheep, chickens, dogs and cats.
 Ever since she was young, Jackie wanted to be a Veterinary Technologist.
 In 2006 she accomplished this dream by graduation from SIAST, and has been working full time as such ever since.
 Jackie has a passion for animal nutrition, and obtained her Vet Tech Nutritional Specialty Degree in 2013.
-When not working, Jackie enjoys spending time with her husband Blake and their three beagles; Briley, Quincy and Camber.
+When not working, Jackie enjoys spending time with her husband Blake and their four beagles; Quincy, Camber, Cage and Atley.
 She enjoys training for numerous dog sports, and on weekends you will usually find her competing in obedience, rally, conformation, nosework, or chase ability trials.